leduchuybk/neural_network/mnist/docs/Design.md

 ### `Serialize`

-Paralel output of `Layerx` be de-serialized by module `Serialize` to be input of the next `Layerx`.
+Paralel output of `Layerx` will be serialized by module `Serialize` to be input of the next `Layerx`.
 Detail implementation of `Serialize` is shown as below.
 `parallel_data` will be shifted `dataWidth` bits when `state` is equal to `SEND`.
 The process of shifting bit will start when parrallel_valid is pulled to `HIGH`.

 <img src="Serialize.drawio.png" alt="Layer"> <img src="Serialize_FSM.drawio.png" alt="Layer"> <!-- markdownlint-disable-line MD033 -->